The Best Ways to Start Saving for College

 After you’ve spent a small fortune on diapers, baby food, strollers, toys and more, you start to think that maybe it’s time to start socking money away for your little one’s college education.

-Not so fast, says H. Jude Boudreaux, CFP and founder of Upperline Financial Planning, a fee-based financial planning firm in New Orleans.
+Not so fast, says H. Jude Boudreaux, senior financial planner The Planning Center, a fee-based financial planning firm.
 “First, make sure you are on track for taking care of yourself before you begin investing for your kids,” he says.
 “To use the airline analogy: Put your mask on first before you put your kid’s mask on.”

 Got your financial mask on?
 OK, let’s talk about investing now for future college expenses.
 Congress has established a variety of tax-favored plans to help you save for your child’s college education.
 Depending on your circumstances, some may work better for you than others.